scroll-tech/scaffold-eth-2-scroll/README.md

 - Edit your deployment scripts in `packages/hardhat/deploy`
 - Edit your smart contract test in: `packages/hardhat/test`.
 To run test use `yarn hardhat:test`

+## Adding Foundry

+To add Foundry, follow this simple [tutorial](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-and-foundry) by Hardhat.

 ## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.
+Visit [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2 which forked by Scaffold-Scroll.

-To know more about its features, check out our [website](https://scaffoldeth.io).
+To know more about its features, check out [website](https://scaffoldeth.io).

-## Contributing to Scaffold-ETH 2
+## Contributing to Scaffold-Scroll

-We welcome contributions to Scaffold-ETH 2!
+We welcome contributions to Scaffold-Scroll!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.
+Please see [CONTRIBUTING.MD](https://github.com/scroll-tech/scaffold-scroll/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-Scroll.